ffdsffgtfshs-sudo/ProAD/README.md

-# AsymAD
+# ProAD
-Official implementation of the paper:AsymAD_Asymmetric Student-Teacher Network with Dual-Perturbation for Precise Multi-class Anomaly Detection
+Official implementation of the paper:ProAD_Unifying High Precision and Background Robustness in Multi-class Anomaly Detection
 ## 1. Environments

 Create a new conda environment and install required packages.

 ```
-conda create -n asymad python=3.8.12
+conda create -n ProAD python=3.8.12
-conda activate asymad
+conda activate ProAD
 pip install -r requirements.txt
 ```
 Experiments are conducted on NVIDIA GeForce RTX 3090 (24GB).
 Same GPU and package version are recommended.

 ## 2. Prepare Datasets
-./ refers to the current directory of the AsymAD code, where datasets are stored by default.
+./ refers to the current directory of the ProAD code, where datasets are stored by default.
 You can change this path, but ensure you update the data_path variable in the code accordingly.

 ### MVTec AD